Famous/framework/control-flow.md

 # Control flow

 The BEST framework currently supports three basic control-flow operations: `$if`, `$repeat`, and `$yield`.
-Unlike other template-based frameworks, BEST doesn't support programming these kinds of operations inside the structural declaration of your component (the tree).
+Unlike other template-based frameworks, BEST doesn't support programming these kinds of operations inside the structural declaration of your component (i.e. in the tree).
 Instead, control flow must be implemented as behaviors.

 ## $if